 - I have other health conditions.
 How can I best manage these conditions together?

-- Is there a generic alternative to the medicine you're prescribing for me?
+- Is there a generic available for the medicine you're prescribing for me?

 - Do my family members need to be screened for conditions that may cause heart failure?

-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there brochures or other materials that I can have?
+What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider is likely to ask many questions.
+Being ready to answer them may save time to go over any details you want to spend more time on.
+Your provider may ask:

 - When did you first notice your symptoms?